Davide-Console/Brain-Connectivity-Analysis/README.md

 * Statistics and Machine Learning Toolbox (version 12.0)

-This functions from Brain Connectivity Toolbox are also needed:
+These functions from Brain Connectivity Toolbox are also needed:

 * betweenness_bin.m
 * betweenness_wei.m